Recognizing that chronic pain is a problem is the first step in finding treatment — you shouldn’t have to deal with the difficulties it brings.

 “Pain is like the oil light on your body's dashboard telling you that something desperately needs attention,” says Jacob Teitelbaum, MD, the medical director of the Fibromyalgia and Fatigue Centers.
 “Just as the oil light will go out when you put oil in your car, pain will often go away when you give your body what it needs.”

-- strengthens muscles
+- strengthen muscles

-- increases joint mobility
+- increase joint mobility

-- improves sleep
+- improve sleep

-- releases endorphins
+- release endorphins

-- reduces overall pain
+- reduce overall pain

 Acupuncture and Acupressure

-The feedback is used to enhance an individual’s awareness to physical changes associated with physical and psychological stress or pain.
-Using this information, a person can train themselves to manage pain.
+The feedback is used to enhance an individual’s awareness of physical changes associated with stress or pain.
+Awareness can help a person train themselves to manage physical and emotional pain.